Skip to main content

 Intermediate

 A sophisticated approach to hormonal optimization acknowledges the body’s network of feedback loops.
 Growth Hormone-Releasing Peptides work by acting on the pituitary, the same gland that controls thyroid, adrenal, and reproductive function.
-Therefore, initiating with an existing endocrine condition requires a clinical strategy that anticipates and manages the systemic effects.
+Therefore, initiating peptide therapy with an existing endocrine condition requires a clinical strategy that anticipates and manages the systemic effects.
 The intervention is precise, yet its impact radiates throughout the endocrine system.

 Thyroid and Pituitary Interplay